 One of the most important elements of sustainable trail design is drainage.
-Trails should shed water at every opportunity.
-Sustainable trails should never accumulate and hold water on the trail.
+Trails Sustainable trails should never should shed water at every opportunity. accumulate and hold water on the trail.
 When water concentrates and cascades down a trail it leads to unsustainable levels of erosion that both degrade the trail and the environment thus creating more trail maintenance work for Open Space staff and volunteers.

-Figure 14 illustrates several important drainage features for sustainable trails.
-The gentle, vegetated back-slope slows water down and favors infiltration rather than erosion.
+Drawing 1 (on previous page) illustrates several important drainage features for sustainable trails.20 Note the gentle, vegetated back-slope that slows water down and favors infiltration rather than erosion.
 The trail itself is gently sloped downhill in order to continually divert water from the pathways.

-If the trail passes through an extensive drainage that sheds a large amount of water or often has fast-moving flood waters, structures can be built to keep trail users safe and out of the drainage/catchment area.
-Keeping trail users out of the drainage also limits the amount of erosion and down-cutting in the drainage, leaving it natural and unaltered.
-The following pictures show examples of these structures, which may be needed when a trail crosses a large drainage.
+If the trail passes through an extensive drainage that sheds a large amount of water or often has fast moving flood waters, structures can be built to keep trail users safe and out of the drainage/catchment area.
+Keeping trail users out of the drainage also limits the amount of erosion and down-cutting in the drainage, therefore leaving it natural and unaltered.
+Picture 15 shows examples of these structures that may be needed when a trail crosses a large drainage.

-Various structures made from natural wood and rock materials help bridge drainages.
+Picture 15: Various structures made from natural wood and rock materials over drainages.